 How to accept or decline is very important.
 If accepting, be sure to do so verbally and in writing on or before the deadline date given.
 Your formal acceptance should confirm your start date, salary and any other relevant information.
 If declining an offer, do so in a manner that is professional and shows your sincere appreciation for the opportunity to be considered.
 You want to leave the organization with a positive impression of your professionalism because who knows, your paths may cross again in the future.

-The University Career Center is here to help you with this process.
-Feel free to schedule a career advising appointment to further talk through your options and practice any negotiations you may choose to engage in.
+Please remember that the University Career Center is here to help you with this process.
+Feel free to schedule a career advising appointment via Careers4Terps to talk through your options and practice any negotiations you may choose to engage in.